mlangc/mlangc.github.io/docs/_posts/2025-05-25-volatile-vs-acq-rel.markdown

 ```text
 Both threads won after 7021 tries
 ```
-indicating that there is a forth possibility
+indicating that there is a fourth possibility

 | first1 | first2 | comment          |
 |--------|--------|------------------|